chemfiles/chemfiles/README.md

 - GROMACS formats: .gro;
 - TRIPOS mol2 files;

+For text-based formats (XYZ, PDB, LAMMPS Data, Tinker, ...)
+Chemfiles will transparently read compressed files if the file extension matches the expected one (`file.arc.gz`, `trajectory.pdb.xz`).

 Chemfiles can also read but not (yet) write files in the following formats:

 - TNG;
 - LAMMPS trajectory;
 - GROMACS formats: .xtc; .trj; .trr;